Thematic Areas: Inclusion and Youth | Digital Transformation | Private Sector Engagement | SDGs and Greening TVET

 Events: Major TVET Events | UNEVOC Network News

-As a result of the COVID-19 pandemic and the ensuing restrictions, educational institutions across Brazil had to suspend their on-site academic activities.
+Due to the COVID-19 pandemic and the ensuing restrictions, educational institutions across Brazil had to suspend their on-site activities.

 TVET institutions wanted to support the fight against the pandemic.
 They quickly put their efforts into manufacturing hand sanitizer, personal protection and medical equipment, and supporting repatriated students by providing hygiene kits and donating food.